VKing6/vk_markers/Readme.md

 * 402
 	- Added setBFT function to allow easier enabling of BFT systems on vehicles.
 	- Improved BFT backend.
+	- Added killedType as 10th argument to addMarker.

 ## 8. List of valid markers